 Upper Gastrointestinal Endoscopy

-test, you may receive a pain medicine and a
+test, you may get a pain medicine and a

 sedative through an intravenous (IV) line in your arm